Charles Edward Montague: Biography

 Montague was born and brought up in London, the son of an Irish Roman Catholic priest who had left his vocation to marry.
 He was educated at the City of London School and Balliol College, Oxford.
 At Oxford he gained a First in Classical Moderations (1887) and a Second in Literae Humaniores (1889).
+Montague also played rugby at Oxford and was a member of the Oxford rowing team.
+Montague also received a Bronze Medal from the Royal Humane Society for saving a man from drowning.
 In 1890 he was recruited by C. P. Scott to The Manchester Guardian, where he became a leader writer and critic; while Scott was an M.P. between 1895 and 1906 he was de facto editor of the paper.
 He married Scott's daughter Madeline in 1898.
 While working at the paper, Montague became a supporter of Irish Home Rule.
+Montague's journalism caused some controversy due to his opposition to the Anglo-Boer War.
+During this time, Montague wrote William Thomas Arnold (1907), a biography of the titular journalist, with Mary Augusta Ward.
+Montague also produced his first novel, A Hind Let Loose (1910), a humorous novel set in the provincial newspaper business.

-Montague was against the First World War prior to its commencement, but once it started he believed that it was right to support it in the hope of a swift resolution.
+Montague was against World War I prior to its commencement, but once it started he believed that it was right to support it in the hope of a swift resolution.
 In 1914, Montague was 47, which was well over the age for enlistment.
 But in order to enlist, he dyed his white hair black to enable him to fool the Army into accepting him.
 H. W. Nevinson would later write that "Montague is the only man I know whose white hair in a single night turned dark through courage."
 He began as a grenadier-sergeant, and rose to lieutenant and then captain of intelligence in 1915.
 Later in the war, he became an armed escort for VIPs visiting the battlefield.
-He escorted such personalities as H.G.
-Wells and Bernard Shaw.
+He escorted such personalities as H. G. Wells and Bernard Shaw.
 After the end of World War I he wrote in a strong anti-war vein.
 He wrote that "War hath no fury like a non-combatant."
-Disenchantment (1922), a collection of newspaper articles about the war, was one of the first prose works to strongly criticise the way the war was fought, and is regarded by some as a pivotal text in the development of literature about the First World War.
-Disenchantment criticised the British Press' coverage of the war and the conduct of the British generals.
-Montague accused the latter of being influenced by the "public school ethos" which he condemned as a "gallant robust contempt for "swats" and for all who invented new means to new ends and who trained and used their brains with a will".
+Disenchantment (1922), a collection of newspaper articles about the war, was one of the first prose works to strongly criticise the way the war was fought, and is regarded by some as a pivotal text in the development of literature about World War I. Disenchantment criticised the British Press' coverage of the war and the conduct of the British generals.
+Montague accused the latter of being influenced by the "public school ethos" which he condemned as being anti-intellectual; Montague described the "public school spirit" as a "gallant, robust contempt for "swats" and "smugs" and all who invented new means to new ends and who trained and used their brains with a will".

+Montague published a collection of essays, The Right Place: A Book of Pleasures (1924).
+This book celebrated Montague's interests, including cycling, mountaineering, and architecture.